 Mission: Colorado is a centrally unique location that connects the Western states to Middle America and the East Coast.
 The decisions that Colorado makes on infrastructure will have implications at a regional and national level.

 We hope releasing policy positions will help inform a discussion on shaping fast transportation for citizens and businesses for decades to come.

-Preliminary findings: 100% of five answering candidates as of February 15th, 2018, believe that a front range high-speed Hyperloop transportation system would be a good idea.
+Preliminary findings: 100% of five answering primary candidates on February 15th, 2018 believed that a front range high-speed Hyperloop transportation system would be a good idea.

 U.S. Representative Jared Polis

 “Colorado is relying on 20th century infrastructure to power a 21st century economy.
 It is time for bold, innovative ideas that are not just going to add lanes to highways, but rather build a system for the future.
 I’ve built my career on long-term solutions.
 As an entrepreneur that built an internet company before computers were a household item, created first-of-its kind producer-to-consumer online companies, I am very excited to see ideas like the hyperloop considered.
 I encourage this type of leadership and look forward to see innovative ideas like this come to fruition.